PollyHannah/Phylogenomic-study/README.md

 How did I review the gene trees?
 I opened each gene tree in FigTree, I then rooted it and assessed it based on the relevant criteria (tabulated below).
 The branches in the tree on which I rooted the family, genus and species-level trees are provided below.
 I then input the result of the assessment for the relevant criteria as either ‘TRUE’ or ‘FALSE’ into the spreadsheet [`gene_review.csv`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/gene_review.csv).

-The three spined stickleback iridovirus (TSIV) (accession number PQ335173_PQ335174) was considered a separate species of megalocytivirus for the purpose of this review.

 ##### Where did I root the gene trees?
 ###### Family-level
 I rooted the tree at the internal branch which split the *Megalocytivirus* genera from the other *Iridoviridae* genera.

 ###### Genus level
-I rooted the trees at the internal branch which split TSIV, or where *Megalocytivirus lates1* genomes were present, TSIV and *M. lates1* genomes, from the *M. pagrus1* genomes (i.e. ISKNV, TRBIV and RSIV genomes).
+I rooted the trees at the internal branch which split TSIV, ECIV and *Megalocytivirus lates1* genomes (where present), from the *M. pagrus1* genomes (i.e. ISKNV, TRBIV and RSIV genomes).

 ###### Species-level
 I rooted the trees at the internal branch which split majority of ISKNV genomes from the TRBIV and RSIV genomes.